DANS-KNAW/easy-springfield/README.md

 Everywhere else where a domain must be specified, it will then also default to the value you configured.

+#### Referids
+In some cases springfield paths are used to include an item by reference into another item.
+For example a collection is built up using springfield-paths to presentations.
+These springfield-paths are then called `referid`s.

 ### Examining raw Springfield metadata
 Although `easy-springfield` lets you manage a considerable part of the Springfield repository without your having to interact with `smithers2` directly, it is often convenient to examine its raw output.
 You can